 The directories and profiles of several private schools in Dubai are available online, and it would be good to research few private schools in Dubai before relocation.
 Further, be aware that a hike in tuition fees can be expected at any time.

 One thing to be taken into account when school-hunting in Dubai, is the standard and quality of education.
 For instance, the most popular school usually has higher tuition fee.
 Hence, education is one of the heaviest financial burdens for expatriates in Dubai.

 Other costs like registration and text books, apart from tuition fee are charged separately and are not taken into consideration here.
-Some private schools in Dubai, also charge a deposit, amounting to Dh.50,000 (refundable) for damage to school property.

 Several expats, unable to bear the cost of education here, are even sending their children back to home countries for education.

 One way to avoid huge educational expense is to choose schools where your company has a corporate seat, making fee much lower.